LiamDalmanWatson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: sets permission to the file hello
 9-sets the mode of the file hello
-10-sets the mode of the file hello to the same as olleh's mode
+10-sets the mode of the file hello to the same as olleh's mode 11-a script that adds execute permission to all subdirectories of the current dirctory for the owner, the group and all others